Quick Answer

 • Providing expired documents

-• Using documents that don't match current status
+• Using documents that do not match current status

 • Accepting expired documents

-If TNC (mismatch), employee has 8 business days to resolve with SSA or DHS.
+If a TNC is issued, the employee has 8 business days to resolve it with SSA or DHS.

 • Employer completes Section 3 reverification